-The Options tab in the Configuration Comparison Job editor contains the Extract DDL option.
-If you select it, the synchronization code produced by the job comparison will appear in a separate editor window when the comparison is done.
+The Options tab in the Configuration Archive Job editor contains options for handling the DDL and purging older archives.

+If you select the Extract DDL option, the synchronization code produced by the job comparison will appear in a separate editor window when the comparison is done.